The Short Answer

 Mondelez International (MDLZ) is generally halal with purification for Muslim investors.
 The core business — global snacks manufacturing concentrated in biscuits, chocolate, gum, and candy — is unambiguously permissible at the activity level under standard Sharia methodology.
 Apply purification of any small interest-income component in the income statement.

-For Muslim investors seeking global consumer-staples and snack-food exposure, MDLZ offers a defensive consumer-packaged-goods profile with significant emerging-markets exposure through the Cadbury and Oreo franchises in India, Latin America, and the Middle East, comparable in profile to other halal-screened global CPG names like Nestlé, Hershey (HSY), and PepsiCo.
+For Muslim investors seeking global consumer-staples and snack-food exposure, MDLZ offers a defensive consumer-packaged-goods profile with significant emerging-markets exposure through the Cadbury and Oreo franchises in India, Latin America, and the Middle East.
+Peer labels are not substitutes for company-specific evidence: PepsiCo's June 2026 total-assets screen fails on debt and its product-level screened revenue is unavailable.

 Want to check if another stock is halal?
 Use our free screener.